 - “10 Best Guitar Pedals for Beginners (2025 Edition)” (Easy to update yearly)

-2. Affiliate & Sponsorship Posts
+2. Affiliate & Sponsorship Posts (Direct $$$)

 💰 Best Music Gear Roundups

-- “Best Beginner Guitars in 2025 (Tested & Ranked)” (Sweetwater/Amazon affiliate links)
+- “Best Beginner Guitars in 2025 (Tested & Ranked)” (Sweetwater/Amazon links)

-- “Best Wireless Earbuds for Musicians” (High conversion potential)
+- “Best Wireless Earbuds for Musicians” (High conversion potential!)

-🎵 Music Service & Platform Reviews
+🎵 Music Service Reviews

 - “Is Splice Worth It?
-(Honest 2025 Review)” (Direct SaaS commissions)
+(2025 Honest Review)” (Direct SaaS commissions)

 🛒 Deals & Discount Posts